ViniMSLima/Handwritten-to-Text-NeuralNet/README.md

 1. Experiment with different neural network architectures to improve accuracy.
 2. Explore data augmentation techniques to enhance the robustness of the model.
 3. Fine-tune hyperparameters to optimize performance further.
-4. Create an application in C# using WinForms to write on the scren and identify the charactetr
+4. Create an application in C# using WinForms to write on the screen and identify the character
-5. Upgrade the C# application to recognize words and place it correctly on lines of a notebool page
+5. Upgrade the C# application to recognize words and place it correctly on lines of a notebook page

 ## License
 This project is licensed under the MIT License.